IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 And there are work queues that show assets with missing data.

 !!! note "Value"
-    The missing data work queues are useful for an RE to help identify gaps in data necessary to create health scores or predictive failure models.
+    The missing data work queues are useful for an reliability engineer to help identify gaps in data necessary to create health scores or predictive failure models.

 The “Failing before PM” work queue shows all of the assets with scores in that work queue.
-As a RE at a Utilities plant, it is critical to avoid failures.
+As a reliability engineer at a Utilities plant, it is critical to avoid failures.
 - In this work queue, there are several pumps and substation transformers that have a predicted failure before their next planned maintenance date.
 - 2 of the transformers are in the container that was viewed earlier.
 - Select “ST_1400518” in the queue to start managing the workload for the day, investigating and addressing all of the assets in the queue.